 Planning for College

 The following information is provided as a guide for students who plan on attending college.
-For most current and up-to-date information, check the web sites for the university or college the student is interested in or check with the Career Center Director.
+For the most current and up-to-date information, check the websites for the university or college the student is interested in or check with the Career Center Director.

 Community College Entrance Requirements

 Graduating from high school or reaching the minimum age of 18 years is the only requirement for community college admission.
 There are no subject or grade requirements.
-However, the better preparation a student has in high school, the better the chances for success at community college.
-San Joaquin Delta College is the community college that provides service to the students at Linden HS.
-Please refer to their web site at www.deltacollege.edu for specific information.
+However, the better prepared a student has in high school, the better the chances for success at community college.
+San Joaquin Delta College is a community college that provides service to the students at Linden HS.
+Please refer to their website at www.deltacollege.edu for specific information.
 For information about the programs at the numerous other California Community Colleges, please go to www.cccco.edu.